-Show up to a race and about 50% of the racers will have Xterra wetsuits so don’t be concerned that you’re showing up with a Huffy to a bike race.
+When you show up to your race you’ll notice about 50% of the racers will be wearing Xterra wetsuits.
+So don’t be concerned that you’re showing up with a Huffy to a bike race.
 This is a legit wetsuit designed for triathlons at an amazing price.
-If you want to buy a triathlon wetsuit then this is it.
-Don’t get suckered into thinking you need to spend twice as much.
+If you want to buy a triathlon wetsuit then this is it and don’t get suckered into thinking you need to spend twice as much.

 Q: Should I get a sleeveless or full body wetsuit

 My opinion is full body.
-Sure the sleeveless is cheaper but the one thing I REALLY do like about wetsuits is that it keeps you warmer in cold water.
-So the more coverage the better; plus the more flotation the better for people who want maximum speedage.
-If it’s too hot and you’re worried about overheating just don’t wear one at all; good chance the race wont be wetsuit legal at that point anyway.
+Sure the sleeveless is cheaper but the one thing I REALLY do like about wetsuits is that it‘ll keep you warmer in cold water.
+So the more coverage the better and the extra flotation helps achieve maximum speedage.
+If it’s too hot and you’re worried about overheating then just don’t wear one as there’s a good chance the race wont be wetsuit legal anyway.
 Your transition will thank you as you jump right on your bike while people are struggling to take off their wetsuit.

-Don’t be short-sighted and buy a sleeveless.
+Don’t be short-sighted and buy a sleeveless wetsuit.
 Chances are you’ll do a cold water swim eventually and buy a full body one, thus spending twice.
 That’s not our mantra here.

 So do you need a triathlon wetsuit?
 No, but for those who‘ve decided that they want to buy one then climb out of the rabbit hole and go with Xterra Vortex.
 It’s a great, affordable triathlon wetsuit and way more suit than you’ll ever need.
 The marginal gains, if any, from a more expensive suit are way less than just getting your lazy butt in the pool and practicing more.
 So grab some goggles and swing down to the pool and stop googling for wetsuits.
 Or keep reading my site, one of those two.Happy swimming!